Clapptastic/cursor-devdock/CURSOR_DEVDOCK_INTEGRATION.md

 **Solution**:
 1. Make sure your Node.js application is started with the `--inspect` flag
 2. Check the debugger port (default is 9229)
+3. Ensure the port is accessible and not blocked by a firewall
+4. Try using `--inspect=0.0.0.0:9229` to listen on all interfaces
-3. Restart both your application and the debugger service
+5. Restart both your application and the debugger service

 ## FAQ